 - Head of Pastoral Programs

-- Eight Houses of approximately 100 students spread over Years 7–12, each with a dedicated Head of House and six homeroom teachers.
+- Eight Houses of approximately 100 students spread over Years 7–12, each with a dedicated Head of House and six Homeroom Mentors.
 Members of the same family will all belong to the same House and form a close association with House staff.
 Houses are named after prominent Australians:

 - Bradman House